pablovalle/MT-AutonomousVehicle/README.md

 1. Install the [requirements](#requirements) for the [simulation](#simulation) and the [evaluation script](#evaluation-script).
 2. Run `GENERATE_TESTSUITE.m` (Can be skipped by copying `Results/testSuite.mat` to the project's root directory).
 3. Run `METAMORPHIC_TESTING_EXPERIMENT_MAIN.m` ([It takes a while](#experiment-runtime), can be skipped by copying `Results/ExperimentResults.csv` to the project's root directory).
-4. Run `CompileEvaluationResults.py` (Should produce results similar to `Results/Evaluation_*.csv`).
+4. Run `EvaluateMRs.py .\results\Experiment_Results.xlsx EvaluationNew.xlsx` (Should produce results similar to `Results/EvaluationNew.xlsx`).

 `ExperimentResults.*` contains all the simulation results.
 By default we use the CSV format, but XLSX can also be used by tweaking `METAMORPHIC_TESTING_EXPERIMENT_MAIN.m` a bit.

 `Evaluation*` contains the failures for each mutant (and the original) and metamorphic test, as well as the number of possible metamorphic test failures.
 With this data, the false positives, mutation score, and failure detection ratio can be calculated.
-The evaluation results consist of 4 workbooks, so they can only be stored in a single file if the XLSX format is used (`Evaluation.xlsx`), and for CSV, the workbooks are written into 4 different `Evaluation_*.csv` files instead.
+The evaluation results consist of 2 workbooks, so they can only be stored in a single file if the XLSX format is used (`Evaluation.xlsx`), and for CSV, the workbooks are written into 2 different `Evaluation_*.csv` files instead.

 ## Requirements